All Episodes

 In the United States, anyway, our court system is set up to assist the pro se filer because of the way in which our court system developed, basically.

-Uh but uh bear in mind that Latin triumphs everything.
+But bear in mind that Latin triumphs everything.

-So bring up a Google translate, put it on detect language and cut and paste the Latin in there to see what they're actually saying.
+So bring up a Google Translate, put it on detect language and cut and paste the Latin in there to see what they're actually saying.

 And then investigate the nature of how they're using the words.

-Alright, so that's just a clue for you there.
+So that's just a clue for you there.

-Now our legal system operates on a jurisprudence, okay.
+Now, our legal system operates on a jurisprudence, okay?

-So this is where it gets it starts getting tricky in this.
+So this is where it gets, it starts getting tricky in this.

-So our system is based on jurisdiction, and the root word here is dict, meaning word, okay.
+And the root word here is dict, meaning word, okay?

-Uh so everything comes down to language.
+So everything comes down to language.

 That's what is presented on the face of it.